 One big perk of coworking spaces is having access to conference rooms where you can hold business meetings, brainstorm with your team, or just have a quiet space to cram in some work without any interruption.
-But it's a nuisance when when people overstay their allotted time in the conference room -- if you know that time's up, try your best to vacate the room in a timely manner so that the next people up don't spend ten minutes waiting.
+But it's a nuisance when people overstay their allotted time in the conference room -- if you know that time's up, try your best to vacate the room in a timely manner so that the next people using the room don't spend ten minutes waiting.

-Another big problem is that sometimes members will overbook conference rooms "just in case," or forget to cancel their reservation when a client cancels the meeting -- resulting in the room being empty, rather than being used by someone who actually needs it.
-Everyone is guilty of forgetting to do something as simple as cancelling a room reservation, but it may make the difference in someone else's day if one take a few minutes to do just that.
+Another big problem is that sometimes members will overbook conference rooms "just in case," or forget to cancel their reservation when a client cancels the meeting -- resulting in an empty room rather than being used by someone who actually needs it.
+Everyone is guilty of forgetting to do something as simple as canceling a room reservation, but it may make the difference in someone else's day if one takes a few minutes to do just that.

 3. Don't hog the shared equipment.

 The point is, the keyword here is 'shared'.
-If you know you're going to print a truckload of pages, perhaps let people know beforehand, just in case someone else needs to print a small job, and let them go first out of courtesy.
-Considerate behaviour is like a meme: it lives and spreads if someone keeps it alive.
+If you know you're going to print a truckload of pages, perhaps let people know beforehand, just in case someone else needs to print a small job and let them go first out of courtesy.
+Considerate behavior is like a meme: it lives and spreads if someone keeps it alive.

 4. Keep the kitchen clean.